2025 Lexus LC

 Value

-Is the LC Convertible a good value?
-The LC 500 convertible commands a premium over the coupe, but that's generally true for any convertible with a coupe variant.
-The list of standard features is generous.
-You also get excellent build quality.
-Just about every surface is covered with leather, and most of the switchgear is metal or feels like metal.
-Lexus really focused on making sure the convertible is just as solid as the coupe.
-Sure, you can find more performance for the price elsewhere, but as pure luxury goes, it's hard to find a better deal in this class.
+Is the Lexus LC a good value?
+Even though outright performance isn't the major selling point for the LC, there are quite a few other reasons to put one on your short list.
+There's a long list of standard features and the LC's build quality can still show up its German competition.
+Interesting shapes and textures abound and just about every surface is covered with leather, and most of the switchgear is metal or feels like metal.
+Sure, you can find more performance in this segment, but as pure luxury goes, it's hard to find a better deal in this class.

 2025 Lexus LC trim level differences